 After taking photos and eating lunch, it’s time to go back.
 You come back the same way.
 But save energy for the strenuous hike uphill to get back to the car.
 Remember that the way is long, and you will be tired, so give yourself enough time to do this.
 The steep 400-foot ascent back up might be exhausting.
 Hiking poles will be handy.
 After the sunset, it’s getting dark in the canyon immediately.
 The hike might be dangerous in the dark, so take a headlamp, and most of all, do not miss the exit point.
 With the GPS it will be easier.

 PROTIP: if you like reading guides, we can recommend our favorite one: Zion: The Complete Guide.
-It describes all the trails in the park, includes The Subway.
+It describes all the trails in the park, including The Subway.
 It not only tells you all the things to see and do in the park- but it has tons of information on the ecology of the park, plants, animals, the history of the park.
 James Kaiser is an award-winning author and photographer whose work has appeared on the cover of National Geographic.
 Buy it here.

 The Subway Zion Gear Recommendations

 Most noteworthy is to prepare for this hike.
 So, check our list of 13 essentials of any hike.
 But, in this trek, a lot of the time you will spend in the water.
 So, below you will find a list of the essential water equipment you need for the Subway hike, as best water shoes for hiking.
 However, we recommend this gear if you are hiking during Spring when the water level is high, and it’s cold and during winter (from late November) when the water is icy.
 Certainly, you can rent this gear from the Zion Outfitter in Springdale.
-However, if you want to spend more than one day in the water, or you consider The Narrows hike or other slot canyons, where water level might be higher, or you like water activities, it’s worth to have your own gear.
+However, if you want to spend more than one day in the water, or you consider The Narrows hike or other slot canyons, where the water level might be higher, or you like water activities, it’s worth having your own gear.

 But if you are hiking during summer or fall, the water is warmer.
 In our opinion, for walking in the water hiking sandals with excellent traction and covered toe should be enough.
 Another option are water wetsuits boots that should be perfect, too.
 However, for the climb up and climb down, we recommend hiking boots.
-Because it’s very steep and loose terrain, and water boots are not right and safe for it.
+Because it’s very steep and loses terrain, and water boots are not right and safe for it.
 Trekking poles will be of great help during this hike.
 It helps you to avoid slipping and falling in the water.
 Check our list of 13 essentials of any hike before you hit this trail!

 |Water hiking shoes are essential for this adventure if you are going during spring, when the water level is high, or winter when the water is cold.
 In our opinion, the best water shoes for hiking are Adidas Terrex Hydro Lace Boot.
 They have neoprene upper, which provides durable comfort and drains well to keep you light on your feet.
 Neoprene lining offers soft next-to-skin comfort.
 They offer good foot protection, good grip, and dry quickly.|